p-mongo/specifications/source/transactions/transactions.rst

 specifications, transactions MUST inherit the client's read preference.

-In MongoDB 4.0, the error "read preference in a transaction must be primary" is thrown whenever the application attempts a read operation in a transaction with a non-primary read preference.
-We considered throwing this error from startTransaction instead, to make the error more deterministic and reduce the performance burden of re-checking the TransactionOptions on each operation.
+In MongoDB 4.0, the error "read preference in a transaction must be primary" is raised whenever the application attempts a read operation in a transaction with a non-primary read preference.
+We considered raising this error from startTransaction instead, to make the error more deterministic and reduce the performance burden of re-checking the TransactionOptions on each operation.
 However, this behavior will have